If you’re reading this, it’s a pretty safe assumption that you’ve decided to form a Delaware LLC.

 Other LLC Activities

-Once you’ve formed your LLC there are a few activities you must partake in to remain in good standing with the Secretary of State and obey Delaware law.
+Once you’ve formed your LLC there are a few activities you must complete to remain in good standing with the Secretary of State and comply with Delaware law.
 These activities aren’t part of the formation process, but they are still necessary to remain on the Division of Corporation’s good side and stay away from the Court of Chancery.

 Delaware LLC Fee Summary

-No matter whether you choose to go through the process of forming your LLC on your own or choose to hire an LLC formation service, there will be filing fees that you’ll have to pay.
-Here’s a quick guide to the sorts of filing and other fees you can expect when you form an LLC in Delaware:
+No matter whether you choose to go through the process of forming your LLC on your own or hire an LLC formation service, there will be costs when forming your LLC.
+Here’s a quick guide to filing and other fees you can expect when you form an LLC in Delaware: